 It couldn't be made clearer that these operators have no intention of abiding by local laws and state road safety laws.
 Even if they did, this would not address the fact that 1. horses are flight animals and it has been proven no amount of training can ensure horses do not react to the inherent sounds and movements of the modern city and 2. horses being used as vehicles is well and truly out of step with the current and always evolving expectations on the ways in which animals should be treated.
 The horses' well-being is completely compromised in this industry, making the daily suffering these horses are forced to endure unacceptable to both regular city users and interstate and overseas visitors.
 Using horses as objects to pull carriages is an archaic and socially unacceptable practice that must come to an end.

-Melbourne and the world demand these operators stop being treated to be above the law and horse-drawn vehicles be banned from Victorian roads entirely.
+Melbourne and the world demand these operators stop being treated to be above the law and that the road safety act be amended to recognise horses are not vehicles by banning horse-drawn carriages from Victorian roads entirely.